samhermes/alexander/docs/base/html.md

 }
 ```

+## async vs defer

+When adding a script, it's important to consider when the script needs to execute, and load it no earlier than necessary.
+Here's a great article explaining the options: [https://zellwk.com/blog/javascript-async-and-defer/](https://zellwk.com/blog/javascript-async-and-defer/)

 ## Images

 Images should have a width and height attribute so that the browser knows how much space to reserve for them, and they should include an alt attribute, even if empty, for screen readers.